 Scientists have been scratching their heads for years trying to determine the exact sequence of events responsible for bacterial vaginosis causes, the most common infection of the vagina which causes discharge in the vagina and a fishy smell.
 It’s hard to believe with the magic of modern medicine how not enough emphasis has been placed on a better treatment for BV.
-Luckily, there are comprehensive guides such as the 3 Days to Permanent BV Relief!
+Luckily, there are comprehensive guides such as the BV No More!

 Is Bacterial Vaginosis An STD?

 BV is not a sexually transmitted disease; it is an infection.